This guide is intended to provide a basic overview of some of the different types of homeschooling styles and curriculum.

 Classical Education Style

-The classical style of home education is based on a method of learning popular during the Renaissance period.
+The classical style of homeschooling is based on a method of learning popular during the Renaissance period.
 Students move through 3 stages of learning called the trivium: the grammar stage (concrete learning), the logic or dialectic stage (critical learning) and the rhetoric stage (abstract learning).

 Classical Education Curriculum